New direct .au domains in Australia available apparently but requires manual intervention to be made live

 NRMA Car rental division (Was Thrifty, now SIXT Australia)

-Thrifty Car Rental Franchise Caught Posting Fake Reviews
+Car Rental Company Caught Posting Fake Reviews

 Update 7 December 2021: Lawrence Vic Pty Ltd (formerly Thrifty Car and Truck Rental Victoria now trading as SIXT Car Rental Vic & SA) have since kindly refunded me the admin fees earlier this year that were originally charged outside of the written agreement and which originally triggered off my indignation.
 Many of the fake reviews posted while they were trading as Thrifty have since been promptly deleted upon separately advising the matter had been turned over to the ACCC and Consumer Affairs Victoria for comment.